abdurrahmanbulut/WeatherApp-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+# API
+It is being developed with a free api which is the "Weather by API-Ninjas" api from the RapidApi.com website.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.